-The addition of docetaxel to a platinum-fluoropyrimidine combination (three-week DCF regimen) improved radiographic response rates and prolonged overall survival in a historical phase III trial, but also resulted in significantly increased side effects [45].
-Phase II trials on modified docetaxel-platinum-fluoropyrimidine triplets showed reduced toxicity compared with DCF in some cases [46- 49].
-The higher response rate of a triplet (37% versus 25% [45] does not translate into prolonged survival in recent trials, including more frequent use of effective second-line regimens.
-In the phase III JCOG1013 trial, patients with advanced gastric cancer received either cisplatin-S-1 or cisplatin-S1-docetaxel.
-There were no differences in radiographic response, progression-free survival, or overall survival [50].
-Therefore, with increased toxicity and uncertain impact on overall survival, no standard recommendation can be made for first-line docetaxel-platinum-fluoropyrimidine therapy, so that a platinum-fluoropyrimidine doublet remains the standard approach.
-In individual cases, e.g., when fast tumor response is urgently required, first-line therapy with a platinum-fluoropyrimidine-docetaxel triplet may be indicated.
-Irinotecan plus 5-FU has been compared with cisplatin-5-FU and with epirubicin-cisplatincapecitabine in randomized phase III trials and showed comparable survival with manageable side effects [51, 52].
-Irinotecan-5-FU can therefore be considered a treatment alternative to platinum-fluoropyrimidine doublets according to scientific evidence; however, use of irinotecan in gastric cancer is off-label in Germany.
+The addition of docetaxel to a platinum-fluoropyrimidine combination (three-weekly DCF regimen) improved radiographic response rates and prolonged overall survival in a historical phase III trial, but also resulted in significantly increased side effects [43].
+Other phase II trials examined modified docetaxel-platinum-fluoropyrimidine triplets showed reduced toxicity compared with DCF in some cases [46, 49].
+However, the higher response rate of a triplet (37% versus 25% [43] does not translate into prolonged survival in recent trials, which included effective second-line regimens.
+In the phase III JCOG1013 trial, patients with advanced gastric cancer received either cisplatin plus S-1 or cisplatin plus S-1 and docetaxel.
+There were no differences in radiographic response, progression-free survival, or overall survival [48].
+Therefore, with increased toxicity and uncertain impact on overall survival, no recommendation can be made for first-line docetaxel-platinum-fluoropyrimidine therapy, so that a platinum-fluoropyrimidine doublet remains the standard approach.
+In individual cases, e.g., when fast tumor regression is urgently required, first-line therapy with a platinum-fluoropyrimidine-docetaxel triplet may be indicated.

+Irinotecan-5-FU has been compared with cisplatin-5-FU and with epirubicin-cisplatin-capecitabine in randomized phase III trials and showed comparable survival with controllable side effects [49, 50].
+Irinotecan-5-FU can therefore be considered a treatment alternative to platinum-fluoropyrimidine doublets according to scientific evidence, however, irinotecan has no approval in Europe for gastric cancer.

-6.1.4.1.1.2 HER2-positive gastric carcinoma
+6.1.4.1.1.2 HER2-positive gastric cancer

-HER2 positivity is defined in gastric carcinoma as the presence of protein expression with immunohistochemistry score [IHC] 3+ or IHC 2+ and concomitant gene amplification on in situ hybridization [ISH] HER2/CEP17 ratio \geq 2.0.
-HER2 diagnosis should be quality-controlled [53, 54].
-Trastuzumab should be added to chemotherapy in patients with HER2-positive advanced gastric cancer [38, 55].
-The recommendation is based on data from the phase III ToGA trial, showing a higher response rate and prolonged survival for trastuzumab-cisplatin-fluoropyrimidine chemotherapy versus chemotherapy alone with the above selection criteria; the additional trastuzumab side effects are minor and manageable [55].
-Combinations of trastuzumb and oxaliplatin plus fluoropyrimidine produce comparable results to the historical cisplatin-containing ToGA regimen [56-58].
+HER2 positivity is defined in gastric cancer as the presence of protein expression with immuno-histochemistry score [IHC] of 3+ or IHC 2+ and concomitant gene amplification on in situ hybridization [ISH], HER2/CEP17 ratio $\geq 2.0$ .
+HER2 diagnosis should be quality-controlled [51, 52].
+Trastuzumab should be added to chemotherapy in patients with HER2-positive advanced gastric cancer [36, 53].
+The recommendation is based on data from the phase III ToGA trial, showing a higher response rate and prolonged survival for trastuzumab-cisplatin-fluoropyrimidine chemotherapy versus chemotherapy alone using the above selection criteria; the additional trastuzumab side effects are minor and controllable [53].
+Combinations of trastuzumab and oxaliplatin plus fluoropyrimidine show comparable results to the historical cisplatin-containing ToGA regimen [54, 56].